 An obvious way the Government will come close to meeting their ambitious mental health target is with nursing apprenticeships.
 And here’s why:

 Aspiring nurses can now complete a degree-level apprenticeship.
 They train on-the-job as well as attending university part-time, so the NHS will have support on the ground from day one.

 2. …AND A LONG-TERM SOLUTION

 Degree-level apprentices spend time training on the ward and learning at university – so they’re both book-smart and hands-on.
 In fact, by the time apprentices are fully qualified, they already have years of workplace experience, making them valuable employees into the future.

 3. THEY’RE ALREADY PAID FOR

 As the UK’s largest employer, the NHS has to pay £200 million into the apprenticeship levy every year.
 This means nurses won’t have to pay student fees and the government doesn’t have to hand out bursaries – apprenticeship training for student nurses is already paid for by the levy.

 4. THEY’RE FOR EVERYONE!

 Nursing apprenticeships were introduced to open up the profession to people from all backgrounds.
 This not only attracts a large volume of people to the role, but allows the NHS to recruit some of the most caring and compassionate staff in our society.

-Nursing apprenticeships present a huge opportunity for individuals, trusts and the Government to tackle the UK’s mental health crisis.
-They’re the best solution we can find – but they just need to be talked about more and promoted to people looking to join the NHS and really make a difference.
+Nursing apprenticeships present a huge opportunity for individuals, trusts and the Government to tackle the UK’s mental health crisis – as well as the NHS’s staffing crisis.
+They’re the best solution we can think of – but they just need to be talked about more and promoted to people looking to join the NHS and really make a difference.